Improving Performance of Spike-based Deep Q-Learning using Ternary Neurons: Experiments

 \section{Experiments}

 We first examine our hypothesis that gradient estimation bias is a key factor contributing to the observed performance degradation of ternary LIF neurons.
-We then evaluate the impact of increasing the representation capacity, provided by our proposed asymmetric ternary neuron, which is motivated by this hypothesis, on the performance of SNNs in Q-learning tasks.
+Motivated by this hypothesis, we then evaluate how the increased representation capacity of the asymmetric ternary neuron affects SNN performance on Q-learning tasks.

 \textbf{Experimental Setup}.
-Seven games from the OpenAI Gym Atari environment ~\citep{1606.01540} were arbitrarily selected for our evaluation.
-Liu et al. demonstrated that SNNs using binary spiking neurons can achieve human-level performance on Atari tasks~\citep{liu2022human}.
-However, their approach relies on a simulation time window of $40$, leading to high decision-making latency.
+Seven games from the OpenAI Gym Atari environment were selected for our evaluation; the set was fixed in advance, before observing any results, to avoid selection bias.
+Liu et al. demonstrated that SNNs using binary spiking neurons can achieve human-level performance on Atari tasks~\cite{liu2022human}.
+However, their approach relies on a simulation time window of $40$, leading to a long decision-making latency.
 To make the task more challenging while reducing latency, our experiments use a shorter simulation time window of $20$.
-When discussing the results, we refer to binary spiking neuron-based DQN, ternary spiking neuron-based DQN, and asymmetric ternary spiking neuron-based DQN as DSQN, DTSQN, and DATSQN, respectively.
+When discussing the results, we refer to binary spiking neuron-based DQN, ternary spiking neuron-based DQN, and asymmetric ternary spiking neuron-based DQN as DSQN, DTSQN, and DATSQN, respectively.\footnote{The source code is available at: https://github.com/Aref7792/DATSQN.}.

 \textbf{Network Architecture}.
-We adopt the architecture used in~\citep{liu2022human}, and originally proposed by~\citep{mnih2015human}.
-It consists of three convolutional layers followed by two fully connected layers.
+We adopt the architecture used by Liu et al.~\cite{liu2022human} (and originally proposed by Mnih et al.~\cite{mnih2015human}), consisting of three convolutional layers followed by two fully connected layers.
 The first fully connected layer contains 512 neurons, while the second layer has between 4 and 18 neurons, depending on the number of possible actions in each game.
-All neurons in the network are spiking neurons of the same type: binary, ternary, or asymmetric ternary, depending on the selected neuron model.
+All neurons in the network are spiking neurons of the same type—binary, ternary, or asymmetric ternary, depending on the selected neuron model.

-Details pertaining to network architecture and hyperparameters are provided in Tables~\ref{tab:TA1} and \ref{tab:TA2}.
-The hyperparameters of the spiking neurons were selected as follows: We set the positive threshold voltage to $v^{th_p} = v^{th}= 1$ based on the work reported in~\citep{guo2024ternary,38}, which reported empirical performance gains using this setting.
-For DATSQN, the negative threshold $v^{th_n}$ was initialized to 2 and implemented as a learnable parameter using \texttt{nn.Parameter()}, allowing it to be updated through standard gradient-based optimization along with other network weights.
-The optimal values for the decay factor $\beta$ and the learning rate were selected by trial and error using the Breakout game, as these parameters significantly affect both the training dynamics and the final performance.
-The process of forward propagation through the network is presented in Algorithm 1.